Alternative Relaxation Techniques to Relieve Labor Pains

 Kneading: Slow rhythmic kneading is helpful for reducing tension in the shoulders, thighs or buttocks.
 Grasp the muscle between the heel of your hand and your closed fingers.
 Squeeze in with gentle pressure, hold, then release and repeat, moving across the muscle.
 The thumbs may be used with the heel of the hand, but avoid pinching with thumb and fingers.

-Counter pressure: Applied heavy pressure is effective on painful areas of the lower back.
+Counter pressure: Applying heavy pressure on painful areas of the lower back is effective.
 Fold your fingers flat against the palm of your hand.
-Keeping wrist straight, use the knuckles to press into her pain.
+Keeping your wrist straight, use the knuckles to press into her pain.
 Position yourself so your body will lean into your arm to increase the pressure from your fist.
 The heel of the hand may be used for counter pressure, but it is more uncomfortable on the wrist for long periods.

-Hydrotherapy is becoming an increasingly popular method of easing labor pains.
-The pressure, pulse and warmth of a shower during the first stage of labor or the buoyant, weightless freedom of a birth tub during the second stage are both helpful in moving through labor.
+Hydrotherapy: Hydrotherapy is becoming an increasingly popular method of easing labor pains.
+The pressure, pulse, and warmth of a shower during the first stage of labor and the buoyant, weightless freedom of a birth tub during the second stage are both helpful in moving through labor.
 Learn more about the positive effects of water birth.

 Quick body scan: Scan your body from head to toe to notice any tension and then release the tension with exercises like head rotations, shoulder rolls, shaking arms and hands, ankle rolls, and pelvic tilts.

-Visual Imagery: Imagine a relaxing place—a sunny beach, a fireside, resting near a bubbling brook, or looking out on a pristine lake surrounded by mountains.
+Visual Imagery: Imagine a relaxing place—a sunny beach, a fireside, a bubbling brook, or a pristine lake surrounded by mountains.
 Use some pictures from favorite vacation spots to help you.

-Hypnosis: With a little practice throughout pregnancy women learn the process of becoming deeply relaxed and free of fear so the uterine muscles can work the way they are designed, with minimal pain.
-Classes, videos and tapes help women learn a conditioned reflex in which they are able to create their own state of profound mental and physical relaxation and concentration all by themselves.
-For a referral call the International Medical and Dental Hypnotherapy Association at (248) 549-5594 or (800) 257-5467.
-Click here for classes and curriculum. http://www.hypnobabies.com/
+Hypnosis: With a little practice throughout pregnancy, women learn the process of becoming deeply relaxed and free of fear so the uterine muscles can work with minimal pain.
+Classes, videos, and tapes help women learn a conditioned reflex in which they are able to create their own state of profound mental relaxation, physical relaxation and concentration all by themselves.

 Compiled using information from the following sources: